libra/website/docs/my-first-transaction.md

 ### Step 1 - Add 110 Libra to Alice's account

-To mint Libra and add to Alice's account
+To mint Libra and add to Alice's account, enter this command:

-Enter this command:

 `libra% account mint 0 110`